Asian Americans left out of climate movement

 - Nearly 70% of Asian American voters surveyed in a 2022 poll agreed that Congress and the president "should pass stronger legislation to reduce the effects of climate change."

-- "And so it becomes very difficult to fight the narrative that Asian Americans are not a part of this movement, or are not being impacted by climate issues."

-Zoom out: Communities of color face higher levels of air pollution at every income level, a racial disparity shaped by redlining and segregation policies.

-The bottom line: "We continue to be invisibilized and basically get left behind and never spoken about," Chu tells Axios.
+The bottom line: "We continue to be invisibilized and basically get left behind and never spoken about," Andrea Chu, founder of Chicago Asian Americans for Environment Justice, tells Axios.
 "My approach to this problem has been not to try and fight for space ... but to create the spaces that we need."